Sacramental Consultation

 Finding a New Orientation

 There are moments in life when we need to find a new direction.
 Old ways of thinking and coping no longer serve us, and we must let go of what is familiar to make space for the future.
-These moments can be painful and may bring crisis, yet in hindsight, we often sense that our true self was drawing closer.
+These moments can be painful and may bring crisis, yet in hindsight we often sense that our true self was drawing nearer.

-The Sacramental Consultation offers support in this process, without imposing external answers.
-After a conversation or a series of conversations, we receive a verse that points us toward the love at the heart of the universe—giving us the strength to move forward.
+The Sacramental Consultation offers support in these processes without imposing external answers.
+After a conversation or a series of conversations, we receive a verse that points us towards the love at the heart of the universe – giving us the strength to move forward.

 Illness or Personal Guilt?

-If someone is bedridden with the flu, we do not judge them as weak or morally failing.
-Illness comes on its own, yet we take responsibility for our healing.
+If someone is confined to bed with the flu, we do not judge them as weak or deficient.
+Illness comes of its own accord, yet we take responsibility for our healing.

-In the New Testament, the Greek word hamartia, often translated as ‘sin,’ originally meant ‘to miss the mark.’
-We may miss our purpose due to weakness, illness, or simply because we are human.
-In The Act of Consecration of Man, this fundamental condition is called the ‘sickness of sin.’
+In the New Testament, the Greek word hamartia, often translated as ‘sin’, originally meant ‘to miss the mark’.
+We may miss our purpose through weakness, illness, or simply because we are human.
+In the Act of Consecration of Man, this condition is called the ‘sickness of sin’.

-It manifests physically in hunger, thirst, and fatigue—reminders that we are not always in balance.
-It also appears in the soul, when we misunderstand each other, act out of laziness, anger, pride, or even self-contempt.
-Here, suffering extends beyond ourselves to others, and we begin to bear responsibility for healing.
+It appears physically in hunger, thirst, and fatigue – reminders that we are not always in balance.
+It also reveals itself in the soul, when we misunderstand one another, act from anger, pride, or even self-hatred.
+Here, suffering extends beyond ourselves to others, and we begin to share responsibility for healing.

 Destiny and Freedom

 If life were predetermined, responsibility would be meaningless.
-Yet we also experience events beyond our control.
-Still, in any situation, we have choices—even if only in how we respond.
+Yet we all experience events beyond our control.
+Still, in any situation, we retain the freedom to choose our response.
 These choices shape our path.
-Over time, we may recognize that even what seems to ‘happen to us’ is connected to the way we meet life.

-Looking back on our experiences can help us find freedom in the present.
-In doing so, we become active participants in shaping the world around us.
+Looking back on our experiences can bring insight and release, allowing us to find freedom in the present.
+In this way, we become active participants in shaping our own lives and the world around us.

 A New Understanding of Confession

-The word ‘confession’ carries burdensome connotations, yet its original meaning is simply to acknowledge or affirm.
-True affirmation of where we stand in life means letting go of rigid thought patterns that keep us from seeing reality clearly.
+The word ‘confession’ carries heavy associations, yet its original meaning is simply to acknowledge or affirm.
+True acknowledgement of where we stand in life allows us to loosen rigid thought patterns and see reality more clearly.

 This process is linked to metanoia, the call of John the Baptist.
-Often translated as ‘repentance,’ it actually refers to a transformation of heart and mind—an expansion of awareness that is not crushing, but liberating.
+Often translated as ‘repentance’, it refers not to remorse but to transformation – an expansion of awareness that is not crushing but liberating.

-We have all had moments of sudden clarity, sometimes bittersweet, when we recognize what we wish we had done differently.
-Alongside regret, there is understanding—an impulse to learn and grow.
+We all know moments of sudden clarity, sometimes bittersweet, when we recognise what we might have done differently.
+Alongside regret arises understanding – an impulse to learn and grow.
 The priest’s questions, or even the silences within the conversation, help us find this perspective.
-In this way, we develop a freer, more creative relationship with our destiny, strengthening both our ability to act and the well-being of our soul.eing Loved and Learning to Love
+In this way, we develop a freer, more creative relationship with our destiny, strengthening both our will and the well-being of the soul.

 The Form of the Sacrament

-Many seek a consultation in times of difficulty—when facing a decision, grief, or uncertainty.
-However, this sacrament is not only for crises; it can become a regular part of spiritual life, offering clarity and a deeper connection to oneself.
-Everything shared is treated with the strictest confidentiality.
+Many seek this sacrament in times of difficulty – when facing a decision, or in grief or uncertainty.
+Yet it is not only for moments of crisis; it can also become a regular part of spiritual life, offering clarity and a deeper connection with oneself, perhaps with a feeling of gratitude for our lives.

 When the Sacramental Consultation flows into the Act of Consecration of Man, personal concerns become part of something greater.
-Just as Christ takes bread and wine into Himself and says, This is my body, this is my blood, we can imagine Him taking up what we carry into the service.
+Just as Christ takes the earthly substances of bread and wine into himself so that they become part of his being before being offered to us, so too can we imagine him taking up what we carry into the service and making it his own.

-In this way, our struggles—transformed at the altar—are returned to us as a source of healing.
-The Sacramental Consultation is not only a support for the individual but a gift to the whole community.
+In this way, our struggles – transformed at the altar – are returned to us as a source of healing.
+The Sacramental Consultation is therefore not only a help for the individual but also an invisible gift to the whole community.

 Further Reading